Home

 As (I / U) rises the rejection of impurities on crystal formation becomes less ideal.
 Impurities that chemically bond with the uranium nitrate hexahydrate are not rejected.

-The main apparatus used for selective uranium oxide extraction is a nitric acid dissolver followed by a seven stage uranyl nitrate hexahydrate recrystallization tank cascade.
+The main apparatus used for selective uranium oxide extraction is a nitric acid dissolver followed by a thirteen stage uranyl nitrate hexahydrate recrystallization tank cascade.

 Im = impurities (fission products and TRU)